Menomonee Falls Patch

 Ant baits contain insecticides mixed with materials that attract worker ants looking for food.
 Baits are a key tool for managing ants and the only type of insecticide recommended in most situations.
 Ants are attracted to the bait and recruit other workers to it.
 Workers carry small portions of the bait back to the nest where it is transferred by mouth to other workers, larvae and queens, eventually killing the entire colony.
 Bait products must be slow-acting so that the foraging ants have time to make their way back to the nest and feed other members of the colony before they are killed.
 When properly used, baits are more effective and safer than sprays.

-About Shane McCoy Shane McCoy is an Associate Certified Entomologist with 17 years of experience in Pest Management and is the Technical Training Director for Wil-Kil Pest Control servicing Wisconsin and Illinois.
-You can find more information about Wil-Kil at https://www.wil-kil.com or contact your local office at 800-236-8735.
-You can also follow Wil-Kil on Facebook and Twitter (@WilKilPest).
+About Shane McCoy Shane McCoy is an Associate Certified Entomologist with 17 years of experience in Pest Management and is the Technical Training Director for Terminix Wil-Kil Pest Control servicing Wisconsin and Illinois.
+You can find more information about Terminix Wil-Kil at https://www.wil-kil.com or contact your local office at 800-236-8735.
+You can also follow Terminix Wil-Kil on Facebook and Twitter (@WilKilPest).

-Wil-Kil’s Pest of the Month: Structure Infesting Ants in Sun Prairie, WI
+Terminix Wil-Kil’s Pest of the Month: Structure Infesting Ants in Sun Prairie, WI

-Wil-Kil Pest Control is a local Pest Control and Extermination company helping homeowners and businesses with pest issues across WI.
+Terminix Wil-Kil Pest Control is a local Pest Control and Extermination company helping homeowners and businesses with pest issues across WI.

 Serving Sun Prairie | Chippewa Falls | Menomonee Falls | Appleton